snowplow/snowbridge/docs/documentation/configuration/monitoring/monitoring.md

 ### Profiling

-To assist in debugging performance issues and memory leaks you can turn on profiling mode for the standalone CLI binary like so:
+To facilitate debugging performance issues and memory leaks you can turn on profiling mode for the standalone CLI binary like so:

 ```bash
 ./stream-replicator -p